 (2) Plant a Garden

 Spring offers us all hope as buds emerge, flowers grow and green once again returns to our landscapes.
 You can ready your garden or lawn by raking leaves, pulling weeds and pruning branches.
 Organize your supplies for the months ahead and plan out what produce, flowers or herbs you would like to grow.
-For advice and ideas, tune in to Extension's Facebook Live video series: Granite State Gardening.
+For advice and ideas, tune in to Extension's Granite State Gardening Facebook Live video series and podcast.

 (3) Report Sightings of Garlic Mustard and Make Your Own Pesto